dexie/dexie-website/docs/IndexedDB-on-Safari.md

 ## Safari versions below 8

 * No support for indexedDB
-* There's a shim that builds indexedDB support on top of WebSQL: [IndexedDBShim](https://github.com/axemclion/IndexedDBShim/tree/master/dist).
-This shim is not bug free either though but under [constant development](https://github.com/axemclion/IndexedDBShim/)
+* There's a shim that builds indexedDB support on top of WebSQL: [IndexedDBShim](https://github.com/axemclion/IndexedDBShim).

 ## Safari version 8.x